Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 Pedersen current dissipation is a general mechanism for dissipating the energy in electric currents which are orthogonal to the magnetic field.
 Therefore any process which drives such currents is damped by this mechanism.
-To actually estimate $Q_{P}$ and not just $R_{Q}$, a process must first be identified and a physical model of the process must then be created. { The degree of the damping of the process which drives perpendicular currents depends on two things: the first is the reservoir of EM energy to drive the currents, and the second is the rate at which this EM energy is used to generate and maintain electric fields to support the currents, and thus be thermalized.} In the chromosphere, we do not fully understand the importance of Pedersen heating.
-For the solar atmosphere, transient electric fields are created by general time-dependent flows, such as convection zone flows, wave motions, and magnetic reconnection sites.
+To actually estimate $Q_{P}$ and not just $R_{Q}$, a process must first be identified and a physical model of the process must then be created.
+The degree of the damping of the process which drives perpendicular currents depends on two things: the reservoir of energy to drive the currents, and the amount of energy which is used to generate and maintain electric fields to support the currents.
+In the I/T, the actual value of $Q_{P}$ is small compared to the dominant processes of heating.
+Thus, we just consider the chromosphere in this discussion.
+In the chromosphere transient electric fields are created by general time-dependent flows, such as convection zone flows, wave motions, and magnetic reconnection sites.

 }